gabrizl/Chess-game-java/README.md

 # Chess-game-java
-this a chess game in java
+this is a chess game in java